-Straight off the bat, it’s easy to see that the T1 and T2 seems almost identical to the H1 and H2, with exception to a pretty noticeable price hike, so let’s focus on the finer details that really set the T series apart from the H series.
+Straight off the bat, it’s easy to see that the T1 and T2 seem almost identical to the H1 and H2, with exception to a pretty noticeable price hike, so let’s focus on the finer details that really set the T series apart from the H series.
 First and foremost, the H series was designed with civilians in mind, whereas T1 and T2 were designed primarily for military use.

-The T series can go about five times as deep in water and is also designed to be able to work at night and in extreme brightness, with 4 night settings, 7 daylight settings and 1 extreme brightness setting (for use with laser protection glasses or in bright desert sunlight).
+The T series can go about five times as deep in water and is also designed to be able to work at night and in extreme brightness, with 4-night settings, 7 daylight settings and 1 extreme brightness setting (for use with laser protection glasses or in bright desert sunlight).

 On the other hand, the H1 and H2 sights have 12 settings for use in daylight and low light settings.
 Though that is the same number of light settings on both the T1/T2 and H1/H2, on the H series the settings are more condensed and so will allow for finer adjustments in daylight.
 This certainly makes up for the lack of brightness settings at the two extremes of the spectrum.